truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/SystemBootScreensSCALE.md

 {{< toc >}}

 The **System Settings > Boot** screen displays a list of boot environments on the TrueNAS system.
-Each time the system updates to a new software release it creates a new boot environment.
+Each time the system updates to a new software release, it creates a new boot environment.

 ![BootEnvironmentListingSCALE](/images/SCALE/22.12/BootEnvironmentListingSCALE.png "System Boot Screen")

 Each boot environment on the list includes:

-* **Name** which is the name of the boot entry as it appears in the boot menu
+* **Name** which is the name of the boot entry as it appears in the boot menu.
 * **Active** that indicates which entry boots by default if a boot environment is not active.
 Activated environment displays **Non/Reboot**.
-* **Date Created** that shows creation date and time, **Space** that shows boot environment size
+* **Date Created** that shows the creation date and time.
+* **Space** shows boot environment size.
 * **Keep** that indicates whether TrueNAS deletes this boot environment when a system update does not have enough space to proceed.

 ### Batch Operations

-Select the checkbox(es) for each boot environment displays the **Batch Operations** that allows you to delete the selected environments at one time.
+Select the checkbox(es) for each boot environment.
+Displays the **Batch Operations** that allows you to delete the selected environments at one time.

 ![BootEnvironmentBatchListingSCALE](/images/SCALE/22.12/BootEnvironmentBatchListingSCALE.png "Batch Operations Boot Screen")

-The <i class="fa fa-ellipsis-v" aria-hidden="true" title="Options"></i> displays a list of boot environment actions that change based on whether it is activated or not.
+The  vertical ellipsis <i class="fa fa-ellipsis-v" aria-hidden="true" title="Options"></i> displays a list of boot environment actions that change based on whether it is activated or not.

 ### Boot Environment Actions Lists

-The <i class="fa fa-ellipsis-v" aria-hidden="true" title="Options"></i> for an environment displays actions available to that environment.
+The vertical ellipsis <i class="fa fa-ellipsis-v" aria-hidden="true" title="Options"></i> for an environment displays actions available to that environment.

 | Action | Boot State | Description |
 |--------|------------|-------------|